 Enzyme replacement therapy for Gaucher’s disease is generally covered when:

-- Prescribed for pediatric and adult patients with a confirmed diagnosis of Type I Gaucher disease resulting in one or more of the following conditions: moderate to severe anemia, thrombocytopenia with bleeding tendency, bone disease, significant hepatomegaly or splenomegaly and when the FDA-approved regimen of 60 units/kg administered every other week as a 60-minute intravenous infusion.
-A current weight is required; and
+- Prescribed for pediatric and adult patients with a confirmed diagnosis of Type I Gaucher disease resulting in one or more of the following conditions: moderate to severe anemia, thrombocytopenia with bleeding tendency, bone disease, significant hepatomegaly or splenomegaly and prescribed within an FDA-approved regimen, which is administered every other week.
+A current weight is required; and,

 - For commercial products only (does not apply to Medicare or Minnesota Health Care Programs products), medication administration must occur at a clinic office or home-infusion setting unless medical necessity is met based on the criteria below, supported by medical documentation: